cmtchssn/Dissertation/README.md

 Now that the logic is in place, I need to set up the audio source component for the object and try to get a different audio file to play based on which face is touching the floor.

+### Day 026
+Meeting Jesse soon.
+Going to troubleshoot the camera issues I was having.
+I'm pretty sure I just need to reset the cam position, but we'll see.
+Indeed, the cam just needed a reset.
+My D4 script is now more modular.
+Next time I'm in I need to apply the same techniques to my other scripts.
+Then I can load all of my shapes up with audio and start making some darn music!

 ---

 ### Jesse Meeting 001